IBM Cloud Docs

 1. Install a Windows server in management or in workload VPCs and use it for SAP administration.

-2. Move SAP installation binary files to NFS server in the virtual server instance that is running in workload VPC.
+2. Move SAP installation binary files to the NFS server in the virtual server instance that is running in workload VPC.

 3. Log in through SSH and perform SAP installation by using the CLI on Power Virtual Server instances.